 Administrative Committee member who is also a Participating Director shall not participate in any decision that directly affects such member's participation or interest in the Plan.
-Subject to the provisions of the Plan, the Administrative Committee shall have full and conclusive authority to interpret the Plan; to prescribe, amend and rescind rules and regulations relating to the Plan; and to make all other determinations necessary or advisable for the proper administration of the Plan.
-Decisions and determinations by the Administrative Committee shall be final and binding upon all parties, including the Corporation and any Participating Director.
+Subject to the provisions of the Plan, the Administrative Committee shall have full and conclusive authority to interpret the Plan; to prescribe, amend and rescind rules and regulations relating to the Plan; and to make all other determinations necessary or advisable for the proper administrative Committee shall be final and binding upon all parties, including the Corporation and any Participating Director.